One of the most common questions we get asked is: do I need a personal and a business Twitter account? Or should I only use one?

 Well here’s what I do…

 I use my personal Twitter account for general engagement with people.
 I’ll get involved with conversations, tweet about business and personal interests and I generally spend most of my ‘Twitter time’ on it.

-With my business account, I only share things that are relating to the business and social media.
-In fact, our business Twitter account is largely automated.
-I know that’s not going to be popular with many social media ‘gurus’, but it works for us and it means I can focus all my energy on growing my personal account.
+With a business account, I would only share things that are related to the business and social media.
 I’ll also follow brands on my business account, but I won’t on my personal one.
-I choose to only follow ‘real people’ on my personal account.
+I choose to only follow “real people” on my personal account.
 At the end of the day, people like engaging with people (rather than brands) and so it makes sense to split it up.

 You can use tools such as Buffer and SocialOomph to schedule your content.
 This will save you a lot of time.
 But as always, with scheduling, please make sure you’re there to reply to people that do engage with you.
-When I say our account is largely automated, the content scheduling side of things is, but I’m always there to have the conversation with people when they engage with us.
+When I say our account is largely automated, the content scheduling side of things is, but I’m always there to have conversations with people when they engage with us.

 Why?